Yomguithereal/kotatsu/README.md

 Its goal is to relieve developers from the really heavy stack that we now face on a daily basis when working with modern JavaScript.

-The idea is to let developers new to the stack forget about it as long as they can and to enable seasoned developers to setup their environment very fast and to start customizing the stack only progressively when this is really needed.
+The idea is to let developers new to the stack forget about it as long as they can while enabling seasoned developers to setup their environment very fast and to start customizing the stack progressively only when this is really needed.

-Typical use cases for **kotatsu** are hot-reloaded [express](http://expressjs.com/) APIs written in ES2015, hot-reloaded [React](https://facebook.github.io/react/) or [deku](http://dekujs.github.io/deku/) applications etc. Check the [examples](#examples) for a quick glance of what can be achieved.
+Typical use cases for **kotatsu** are hot-reloaded [express](http://expressjs.com/) APIs written in ES2015, hot-reloaded [React](https://facebook.github.io/react/) or [deku](http://dekujs.github.io/deku/) applications etc. Check the [use cases](#use-cases) for a quick glance of what can be achieved.

 Note that **kotatsu** currently uses [webpack](https://webpack.github.io/docs/) under the hood to perform its magic.